Loading [MathJax]/jax/output/CommonHTML/jax.js

 If the intensity of radiation in a photocell is increased how does the stopping potential vary?

-Sketch the graphs showing variation of stopping potential with frequency of incident radiations for two photosensitive materials A and B having threshold frequencies $$V_A>V_B$$ (i) In which case is the stopping potential more and why? (ii) Does the slope of the graph depend on the nature of the material used?
-Explain
+Sketch the graphs showing variation of stopping potential with frequency of incident radiations for two photosensitive materials A and B having threshold frequencies VA>VB

-Two lines A and B shown in the graph represent the de Broglie wavelength$$(\lambda)$$ as a function of $$\dfrac{1}{\sqrt{V}}$$(V is the accelerating potential) for two particles having the same charge.
+Two lines A and B shown in the graph represent the de Broglie wavelength(λ) as a function of 1V(V is the accelerating potential) for two particles having the same charge.
 Which of the two represents the particle of smaller mass?

-Chlorophyll present in green leaves of plants absorbs light at $$4.620\times 10^{14}Hz$$.
+Chlorophyll present in green leaves of plants absorbs light at 4.620×1014Hz.
 Calculate the wavelength of radiation in nanometer, Which part of the electromagneitc spectrum does it belong to?

 According to de Broglie, matter should exhibit dual behaviour, that is both particle and wave like properties.
-How ever, a cricket ball of mass $$100\ g$$ does not move like a wave when it is thrown by a bowler at a speed of $$100\ km/h$$.
+How ever, a cricket ball of mass 100 g does not move like a wave when it is thrown by a bowler at a speed of 100 km/h.
 Calculate the wavelength of the ball and explain why it does not show wave nature.

-In the stydy of a photoelectric effect the graph between the stopping potential V and frequency v of the incident radiation on two different metals P and Q is shown below: (i) Which one of the two metals has higher threshold frequency? (ii) Determine the work function of the metal which has greater value. (iii) Find the maximum kinetic energy of electron emitted by light of frequency $$8\times10^{14}Hz$$ for this metal.
+In the stydy of a photoelectric effect the graph between the stopping potential V and frequency v of the incident radiation on two different metals P and Q is shown below:

-Assuming an electron is confined to a 1nm wide region, find the uncertainty in momentum using Heisenberg Uncertainty principle $$(\Delta x \times \Delta p \cong h)$$.
-You can assume the uncertainty in position $$\Delta x$$ as 1nm.
-Assuming $$p \cong \Delta p$$, find the energy of the electron in electron volts.
+Assuming an electron is confined to a 1nm wide region, find the uncertainty in momentum using Heisenberg Uncertainty principle (Δx×Δph).
+You can assume the uncertainty in position Δx as 1nm.
+Assuming pΔp, find the energy of the electron in electron volts.

 Explain the working of photo emissive cell.
 Write any two applications of photoelectric cells.

-A hypothetical electromagnetic wave is shown in Fig $$2.2$$.
+A hypothetical electromagnetic wave is shown in Fig 2.2.
 Find out the wavelength of the radiation.

 Write Heisenberg Uncertainty principle in relation to position and momentum of particle.

-The uncertainty in the X-component of momentum of a moving electrons is $$ 13.18 \times 10^{-30}$$ kg-m/s.
+The uncertainty in the X-component of momentum of a moving electrons is 13.18×1030 kg-m/s.
 Find out the uncertaintities in the X-component of position and velocity.

 What explanation was given by Einstein to explain photoelectric effect ?
 What do you understand by threshold frequency ?

-The time period of electromagnetic pulse is $$0.30\,ms$$.
+The time period of electromagnetic pulse is 0.30ms.
 Find out the uncertaintity in the energy of photon.

-A proton with KE $$6MeV$$ is travelling in a particle accelerator of circular orbit $$0.75m$$.
+A proton with KE 6MeV is travelling in a particle accelerator of circular orbit 0.75m.
 What fraction of energy does it radiate per sec?

-The electron energy in hydrogen atom is given by $$E_n$$ = $$\dfrac{-21.7*10^{-19}}{n^2}$$ergs.
-Calculate the energy required to remove an $$e^-$$ completely from n = 2 orbit.
+The electron energy in hydrogen atom is given by En = 21.71019n2ergs.
+Calculate the energy required to remove an e completely from n = 2 orbit.
 What is the largest wavelength in cm of light that can be used to cause this transition?

-An electron moves in an electric field with a kinetic energy of $$2.5 eV$$.
+An electron moves in an electric field with a kinetic energy of 2.5eV.
 What is the associated de Broglie wavelength?

-Find the de-Broglie wave length of neutron at $$ {127^\circ }C$$.
+Find the de-Broglie wave length of neutron at 127C.

-$${{\lambda }}_{\text{m}}^{\text{o}}\,$$ for $${\text{NaCl,}}\,\,{\text{HCl}}\,{\text{and}}\,{\text{NaAc}}$$ are 126.4, 425.9 and 91.0 S $${\text{c}}{{\text{m}}^2}\,{\text{mo}}{{\text{l}}^{ - 1}}$$ respectively.
-Calculate $${{{\lambda }}^{\text{o}}}$$ for HAc.
+λom for NaCl,HClandNaAc are 126.4, 425.9 and 91.0 S cm2mol1 respectively.
+Calculate λo for HAc.

-Draw a graph showing the variation of stopping potential $$(V_{0})$$ with the $$3$$ frequency of incident radiation $$(v)$$ in relation to the electric effect.
-How can the value of Plancks constant be determined from this graph?
+Draw a graph showing the variation of stopping potential (V0) with the 3 frequency of incident radiation (v) in relation to the electric effect.

-Draw a graph showing the variation of stopping potential with frequency of incident radiation for two photosensitive materials, having work function $${ W }_{ 1 } $$ and $${ W }_{ 2}$$ $$({ W }_{ 1 }>{ W }_{ 2 })$$.
+Draw a graph showing the variation of stopping potential with frequency of incident radiation for two photosensitive materials, having work function W1 and W2 (W1>W2).
 Write the two important conclusion that can be drawn from the study of these plots.

-Consider a thin target ($$10^{-2}\ m$$ square, $$10^{-3}\ m$$ thickness ) of sodium, which produces a photo-current of $$100\ \mu A$$ when a light of intensity $$100\ W/m^{2}(\lambda=660\ nm$$) falls on it.
-Find the probability that a photo-electron is produced when a photon strikes a sodium atom. [ Take density of $$Na=0.97\ kg/m^{3}$$ ]
+Consider a thin target (102 m square, 103 m thickness ) of sodium, which produces a photo-current of 100 μA when a light of intensity 100 W/m2(λ=660 nm) falls on it.
+Find the probability that a photo-electron is produced when a photon strikes a sodium atom.

 Using photon picture of light, show how Einstein's photoelectric equation can be established.
 Write two features of photoelectric effect which cannot be explained by wave theory.

-Calculate the wavelength of moving electron having $$ 4.55 \times 10^{-25}$$ J of kinetic energy.
+Calculate the wavelength of moving electron having 4.55×1025 J of kinetic energy.

 A 1.0 g particle is shot from a gun with velocity of 100 m/sec.
 Calculate its de Broglie wavelength.

-Calculate the mass of a photon of sodium light having wavelength 5894 $$A^{\circ}$$ and velocity $$=3\times 10^8 ms^{-1} $$, $$h= 6.6 \times 10^{-34}\ kg m^2 s^{-1}$$
+Calculate the mass of a photon of sodium light having wavelength 5894 A and velocity =3×108ms1, h=6.6×1034 kgm2s1

-The mass of an electron is $$9.1 \times 10^{-31}$$ kg.
-If its K.E is $$3.0 \times 10^{-25}$$ J, calculate its wavelength in angstrom.
+The mass of an electron is 9.1×1031 kg.
+If its K.E is 3.0×1025 J, calculate its wavelength in angstrom.

 Two particle A and B are in motion.
-If the wavelength associated with particle A is $$ 5\times 10^{-8}$$ m, calculate the wavelength associated with particle B if its momentum if half of A.
+If the wavelength associated with particle A is 5×108 m, calculate the wavelength associated with particle B if its momentum if half of A.

-Calculate the wavelength of the electron if it moving with a velocity of $$2.05\times 10^7\ ms^{-1}$$.
+Calculate the wavelength of the electron if it moving with a velocity of 2.05×107 ms1.

 Calculate the energy of a photon of light having

-(I) frequency $$3\times 10^{15}Hz$$
+(I) frequency 3×1015Hz

-(ii) the wavelength of the light as $$(0.50\mathring{A})$$
+(ii) the wavelength of the light as (0.50˚A)

-What is the wavelength associated with an electron moving with a velocity of $$\mathrm{4 \times 10^7 \ ms^{-1}}$$?
+What is the wavelength associated with an electron moving with a velocity of 4×107 ms1?

-The work function of the metal is $$2.13\ eV$$.
-A photon having a wavelength of $$4\times 10^{-7}\ m$$ strikes the metal.
+The work function of the metal is 2.13 eV.
+A photon having a wavelength of 4×107 m strikes the metal.
 Calculate the kinetic energy of the emission of the photon.

 Making use of the uncertainty principle, evaluate the minimum permitted energy of an electron in a hydrogen atom and its corresponding apparent distance from the nucleus.

-Employing the uncertainty principle, evaluate the indeterminancy of the velocity of an electron in a hydrogen atom if the size of the atom is assumed to be $$l = 0.10\ nm$$.
+Employing the uncertainty principle, evaluate the indeterminancy of the velocity of an electron in a hydrogen atom if the size of the atom is assumed to be l=0.10 nm.
 Compare the obtained magnitude with the velocity of an electron in the first Bohr orbit of the given atom.

 An excited electron gets relieved of its excess energy by emitting one or more photons of characteristic frequency.
-Find the uncertainty in the frequency of the radiation if the average period that elapses between the excitation of the atom and the time of radiation is $$10^{-8}$$ second.
+Find the uncertainty in the frequency of the radiation if the average period that elapses between the excitation of the atom and the time of radiation is 108 second.

-A proton is confined to a nucleus of radius, $$5 \times 10^{-5} m$$.
+A proton is confined to a nucleus of radius, 5×105m.
 Calculate the minimum uncertainty in its momentum.
 Also calculate the minimum kinetic energy the proton should have.
-The proton mass is $$1.6 \times 10^{-27} kg$$.
+The proton mass is 1.6×1027kg.